Skip to main content

 • No age by sex.

 The detailed DHC-A file contains data on age by sex, but not on age alone.
-The Excel file only contains to sum of the number of male and female fo a certain age group.
+The Excel file only contains to sum of the number of male and female for a certain age group.

 • For each detailed race group is also information on the race and regional group this detiled race belongs too.